insanitywholesale/inherently.xyz/content/tutorials/go-api-part-3.md

 ```

 Simple enough I'd say.
+Remember to delete the code from `main.go` otherwise the compiler will error out.
 Next let's handle the API stuff.

 ### API
 In a new file called `api.go` we will first copy the relevant functions and then do a little refactoring like renaming `main()` since we can't have two of them as well as making that function return something that can be easily used by the actual `main()` function.
 In this case we'll just return the router and let the code in `main.go` handle what port it will run at.
+Once again, remember to delete this code from `main.go` otherwise it won't run.

 ```go
 package main